pinkkila/words/README.md

 3. Optional: You need an OpenAI API key to use the GPT version of the game.

-This app is build with:
+This app is built with:
-* Sqlite database
+* SQLite database
-* OpenAI Api
+* OpenAI API
 * Expo Router
 * Expo DocumentPicker
 * Expo FileSystem
-* SF-symbols
+* SF Symbols